ETHANOL DRUG INFORMATION

 Ethanol is a central nervous system depressant that exhibits a variety of sedating effects when consumed in large amounts.

-Ethanol is a small molecule which is readily soluble in water and penetrates membranes throughout the GI tract, including the mouth, stomach and small intestine.
-Rate of absorption varies greatly due to factors such as type of beverage ingested, quantity of food in the stomach, frequency of gastric emptying, drinking pattern, etc. The average time to peak absorption is usually 30 to 60 minutes, but may range from 15 minutes to 3 hours.
+Ethanol is a small molecule which is readily soluble in water and penetrates membranes throughout the gastrointestinal (GI) tract, including the mouth, stomach and small intestine.
+The rate of absorption varies greatly due to factors such as type of beverage ingested, quantity of food in the stomach, frequency of gastric emptying, drinking pattern, etc. The average time to peak absorption is usually 30 to 60 minutes, but may range from 15 minutes to 3 hours.
 Approximately 95% of an ingested dose of ethanol is metabolized by liver enzymes, principally alcohol dehydrogenase, with the remainder eliminated unchanged in the urine, breath, sweat, and feces.
 Ethanol is metabolized to acetaldehyde and then to a final end product of acetic acid.
-Distribution of alcohol throughout the body occurs via the blood supply and since ethanol is hydrophilic (strong affinity for water), it will diffuse into body tissue or fluid compartments such as urine, saliva, plasma, etc. Since plasma or serum have a higher percentage of water by unit volume, it will have a higher ethanol concentration than whole blood.
-A wide range of elimination rates exists, however, ethanol is typically metabolized at approximately .015-.018 gm/dL per hour in healthy individuals.
+Distribution of alcohol throughout the body occurs via the blood supply and since ethanol is hydrophilic (strong affinity for water), it will diffuse into body tissue or fluid compartments such as urine, saliva, plasma, etc. Since plasma or serum has a higher percentage of water by unit volume, it will have a higher ethanol concentration than whole blood.
+A wide range of elimination rates exist, however, ethanol is typically metabolized at approximately .015-.018 gm/dL per hour in healthy individuals.
 Therefore, the detection time of ethanol in body fluids is dose dependent.

 Methods of Analysis